 “Okay, Okay, sweetie!”
-Betti responded.
+Betty responded.
 “We’ll go rescue Toby from that mean old fox while Scott gets his car packed up.”

-Erin’s face turned to Scott at his mention and with a tilt of her head and a coy smile said “Good Morning Scott!” before turning back to Betti.
+Erin’s face turned to Scott at his mention and with a tilt of her head and a coy smile said “Good Morning Scott!” before turning back to Betty.
 “Let’s go, Mom!”